Tmreign/GitHub-Search/README.md

 ## SetUp/Installation

- * clone the project from Quotes
+ * clone the project from gita
  * Change Directory to gita in your local machine
  * list the number of file present
  * move to the app folder